Best Hiking Pants Reviewed

 Built from light material and DWR coated for weather protection, the pants are comfortable for hiking and you won't feel a sensation of heavy material weight.
 For durability, the pants are well constructed and you won't experience seam failure, if you use these pants true to purpose which is hiking, your going to get longevity, good performance, and sound durability but if you take these pants into activities such as climbing rock faces then you need to accept that durability will be challenged.

-Originally dealing in military surplus equipment, Helikon-Tex knows a thing or two about making great outdoor gear, and their Outdoor Tactical Pants are no exception.
-Sporting plenty of features and durability, these hiking pants are sure to last you a very long time.Read more
+Originally dealing in tactical apparel, Helikon-Tex was founded and is headquartered in Poland.
+The company seems to know a thing or two about making solid gear, and these Pants are no exception.
+Sporting plenty of features and durability, these hiking pants are sure to last you a while.Read more

 Made of nylon and spandex, these hiking pants have a DuPont Teflon coating to keep the moisture out and the warmth in.
 Ten (that's right, ten) pockets ensure you'll have enough room for whatever you bring with you.